 Views throughout the park:

-Quiet, serene and peaceful surroundings.
+Landscapes offer stunning views of quiet, serene and peaceful surroundings.

 Silver Bell Mine

 Cholla Cactus Garden